ibm-cloud-docs/data-virtualization/connecting/connect_programmatically.md

        `<alias>`: The name for a DSN alias that you want to use to establish the .NET connection.
 Choose a name that is meaningful to you; for example, `analytics`.

-   - Legacy plans

-     - For a connection with SSL:

-       `db2cli writecfg add -database BLUDB -host <hostname> -port 50001`

-       `db2cli writecfg add -dsn <alias> -database BLUDB -host <hostname> -port 50001`

-       `db2cli writecfg add -database BLUDB -host <hostname> -port 50001 -parameter "SecurityTransportMode=SSL"`

-       where:

-       `<hostname>`: The host name of the server

-       `<alias>`: The name for a DSN alias that you want to use to establish the .NET connection.
-Choose a name that is meaningful to you; for example, `analytics`.

-     - For a connection without SSL:

-       `db2cli writecfg add -database BLUDB -host <hostname> -port 50000`

-       `db2cli writecfg add -dsn <alias> -database BLUDB -host <hostname> -port 50000`

 2. (*Optional*): To verify the .NET connection to the database, enter the following command at a command prompt: